An improved Green's function algorithm applied to quantum transport in carbon nanotubes: Complexity measure and performance test

 In the following, the dRDA and the mRDA are compared to the conventional RDA (cRDA) of section \ref{JCP2:sec:RDA} by calculating the surface and bulk Green's functions for 1000 energies.
 For this, we look at complexity measures representing the calculation time $t$ and the memory requirement (RAM) $m$ of a self-written C++ implementation using LAPACK routines~\cite{LAPACK}.
 We apply the algorithms to the chiral CNTs shown in figure \ref{JCP2:fig:CNTs}.
 Different diameters and different chiralities, which strongly affect the UC length, are addressed.
 The number of subdivisions differs from $K=2$ to $K=9$. $K$ and $\dim\hamilton$ for each CNT are listed in table \ref{JCP2:tab:CNTs}.
 Because the chiral CNTs are semiconducting, their bandgap depends on the diameter and the chirality.
 In energy regions within the bandgap with nearly no transmission, the RDA converges faster than in other energy regions.
 Therefore, we focus on 1000 energies outside the bandgap to get comparable calculation times for different CNTs.

 Figure \ref{JCP2:fig:performance:DRDA} shows $t$ and $m$ for the dRDA compared to the cRDA.
 First of all, it can be seen that for all chiral CNTs $t$ and $m$ are reduced drastically by at least a factor of 3 for the shortest CNT UCs up to a factor of 176 for the longest CNT UCs studied here.
 Longer UCs lead to even larger reductions.
 The dependencies can be well described as follows.
 The calculation time is characterized by the number of arithmetic operations.
 The cRDA~(\ref{JCP2:eqn:RDA}) needs 1~matrix inversion, 6~matrix multiplications, and 4~matrix additions in each iteration step and $a$~iterations in total.
 For the CNTs we usually get convergence after approximately 15 to 25 iterations.
 The dominant operations are the matrix inversions, which scale approximately with the third power of the dimension.
-This leads to \begin{articleequation} t_\text{cRDA} \sim a\left(\dim\hamilton\right)^3 \quad. \end{articleequation} The RAM is characterized by the number stored matrix entries.
-During the cRDA, 5 matrices ($\hamilton_\text{L/B/R}$, $\alpha$, and $\beta$), which are updated in each iteration step, are stored.
-3 additional cRDA matrices are stored to omit repeating the same matrix multiplications.
-This leads to \begin{articleequation} m_\text{cRDA} \sim 8\left(\dim\hamilton\right)^2 \quad. \end{articleequation} Both complexity measures are depicted in figure \ref{JCP2:fig:performance:DRDA} and show the linear dependence in the doubly logarithmic scale (blue lines).
-An increase of 1~order of magnitude of $\dim\hamilton$ leads to an increase of 3~orders of magnitude in~$t$ and 2~orders of magnitude in~$m$.
+This leads to